Programme

 • Let's learn to edit on Wikipedia – Amin Azzam (USA)

-• Contributing to Wikipedia– Jonah Fox (USA)
+• Contributing to Wikipedia – Jonah Fox (USA)

 Session 1

-Session title: Brainstorming session
+Title: Brainstorming session

 Sunday: